XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

        }
     }

-Make sure that the `engine_result` value in the response is **tesSUCCESS**.
+Make sure that the [Transaction Result](reference-transaction-format.html#transaction-results) is [**tesSUCCESS**](reference-transaction-format.html#tes-success).
 Otherwise, the transaction failed.

+**Note:** The more members in the SignerList, the more XRP your address must have for purposes of the [owner reserve](concept-reserves.html#owner-reserves).
+If your address does not have enough XRP, the transaction fails with [tecINSUFFICIENT_RESERVE](reference-transaction-format.html#tec-codes).
+See also: [SignerLists and Reserves](reference-ledger-format.html#signerlists-and-reserves).

-## 5. Close the ledger again ##
+### 4. Close the ledger ###

-As before, on the live network, you can wait for the ledger to close automatically.
+On the live network, you can wait 4-7 seconds for the ledger to close automatically.

-If running `rippled` in stand-alone mode, use the [`ledger_accept` command](reference-rippled.html#ledger-accept) to manually close the ledger:
+If you're running `rippled` in stand-alone mode, use the [`ledger_accept` command](reference-rippled.html#ledger-accept) to manually close the ledger:

     $ rippled ledger_accept
     Loading: "/home/mduo13/.config/ripple/rippled.cfg"